OpenEnergyPlatform/ontology/CONTRIBUTING.md

     git pull
     ```

-2. Switch to your branch
+2. 🔷 Switch to your branch

     ```bash
     git checkout <your branch>
     ```

-3. Merge `dev` into your branch
+3. 🔷 Merge `dev` into your branch
     ```bash
     git merge dev
     ```

-4. The conflicts have to be [manually](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/resolving-a-merge-conflict-using-the-command-line) resolved
+4. 📗 The conflicts have to be [manually](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/resolving-a-merge-conflict-using-the-command-line) resolved

-### Conventions
+### Conventions for git and GitHub

-The convention is to always have `feature/` in the branch name.
+🔷 The convention is to always have `feature/` in the branch name.
 The `myfeature` part should describe shortly what the feature is about (separate words with `_` or `-`).
 It is also nice to end the branch name with the issue number it is linked to:

 Examples of branch names : `feature/solving-duplicate-problems-#11` or `feature/add_ontology_new_class_#43`